How to Avoid Hidden Liquidation Preference Multiples

 Liquidation preference multiples

-In a nutshell, investors in convertible debt that have a valuation cap are often getting a significantly higher liquidation preference than the cash they invested in the company—and this is ultimately coming out of the founders’ pockets and can even mess up later rounds of equity financing.
+Though a convertible debt deal may suggest a standard 1x liquidation preference, a valuation cap can produce a significantly higher liquidation preference multiple at exit.
+This is ultimately coming out of founders’ pockets and can even mess up later rounds of equity financing.

-Investors like it because they get in on a (hopefully) good deal early, they don’t have to haggle with the entrepreneur much about terms (like they would leading a priced round), and they get to piggy-back on a VC or other lead investor setting the terms later (typically for Series A preferred stock).
-In addition to the convertible debt, investors want a discount to the Series A price, since they gave you money earlier when the company was riskier—all fair and good.
-And if you happen to put off a priced round for a long time, and the valuation goes way up, they want more valuation gain than would be implied by their 20-30% discount—thus a cap on the valuation at conversion was born.
+Investors like convertible debt because they get in on a (hopefully) good deal early.
+With convertibles, they don’t have to haggle with the entrepreneur much about terms, like they would leading a priced equity round, and they get to piggy-back on a VC or other lead investor setting the terms later (typically for Series A preferred stock).
+Early investors typically want more upside if your company does well and your valuation soars.
+Enter the valuation cap.

-2. Liquidation preferences are the terms determining who gets paid what—and in what order of priority—in different liquidity events.
+Liquidation preferences determine who gets paid what—and in what order of priority—in different liquidity events.

-• $500K seed round with convertible notes carrying a $2.5MM valuation cap
+$500K seed funding round with convertible notes carrying a $2.5M valuation cap

-• Series A has a $10MM pre-money valuation, resulting in a per share price for new money of $4.00
+Series A has a $10M pre-money valuation, resulting in a per share price for new money of $4.00

-• The Series A has a run-of-the-mill 1x participating liquidation preference.
-This means that the Series A have a per share liquidation preference of $4.00
+The Series A has a run-of-the-mill 1x participating liquidation preference.
+This means that the Series A has a per share liquidation preference of $4.00

 Under the above example, the $500K in notes will convert, ignoring interest, into 500,000 shares. ($500,000 / $1.00)